palderman/csmsoil/README.md

 - Implementations of common pedotransfer functions (PTF):
     - Rawls et al (1982)
     - Rawls and Brakensiek (1985)
-    - Saxton and Rawls (2006)
     - Gijsman et al. (2007)
     - Rosetta3 (Zhang and Schaap, 2017)
-- a function for coercing existing data frames to a form suitable for use with the `write_wth()` function from the DSSAT R package ([https://cran.r-project.org/package=DSSAT](https://cran.r-project.org/package=DSSAT))
-- additional functions to facilitate unit conversion